Sunday, September 18, 2016

 Summary: ‘Fimmsunpur’ chrysanthemum, a new cultivar by British chrysanthemum breeder Peter Wain, opens early cerise pink ray florets by mid to late August.

 top perspective view of 3.5-month-old ‘Fimmsunpur’ plant, grown during summer and autumn in 19-centimeter (7.48-inch) container in glass-covered greenhouse at Fides B.V., De Lier, Netherlands; image included in patent application, filed Oct.
-11, 2014, with United States Patent and Trademark Office: Peter Wain, Public Domain, via U.S. Patent and Trademark Office
+11, 2014, as application number 14/121,719, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP27,091; Date of Patent Aug.
+23, 2016: Peter Wain, Public Domain, via U.S. Patent and Trademark Office

 ‘Fimmsunpur’ chrysanthemum, a newly cultivated variety of Chrysanthemum x morifolium (synonym: Chrysanthemum x grandifolium) by British chrysanthemum breeder Peter Wain, has dark green leaves and cerise pink ray florets that open early, by mid to late August.